turbot/steampipe-plugin-heroku/docs/tables/heroku_addon.md

 Notes:
 * Get queries require an add-on `id`.

-Pagination is not currently supported for this table.
+Pagination is not currently supported for this resource type in the SDK.

 ## Examples